ethanwicker/ethanwicker.github.io/_posts/2021-02-01-scikit-learn-columntransformer-pipeline.md

 708    male
 ```

-If we attempt the transformation on this new `DataFrame`, we'll get an error indicating an unknown category was found.
+If we attempt the transformation on this new DataFrame, we'll get an error indicating an unknown category was found.

 ```python
 >>> encoder.transform(sex_test)